CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 /// type=MS, answer=[4,5]

-In `student.php`, which of the following represent the named placeholders as parameters?
+In `student.php`, which of the following are named placeholders?

 - `students`